-Once you are satisfied with the selection criteria, hit the Find Data button.
+Once you are satisfied with the selection criteria, hit the Run Selection Query button to execute the query.
 On success, the Current Selection spreadsheet will update to show the selected elements.
-Use the Attribute combo-box to change which element types are shows in the spreadsheet.
+You switch which element attributes you are viewing in the spreadsheet using the Show combo-box.
+Additionally, you can invert the selection by checking Invert selection.

 Similar to selecting in views, once you create a selection, any view showing the selected data will also highlight the selected elements, if possible.
-For example, the Render View will show a colored wireframe marking the selected elements, SpreadSheet View will highlight the rows, and so on.
-The Selection Display section lets you change how the selection is displayed in the active view.
+For example, the Render View will show a colored wireframe marking the selected elements, SpreadSheet View will highlight the rows, etc. The Selection Display Properties group allows you to change the selection that is shown in the active view.
 Currently, it is primarily designed for Render View.
 In the future, however, it could support changing selection attributes for other views as well.
 The available options allow you select the color to use to show the selected elements, as well as the data attributes to use to label the cells/points.
-For finer control on the label formatting, color, font, etc., use the .
-That will pop up the Edit Label Properties dialog (Fig. 1.98).
+For finer control on the label formatting, color, font, etc., use the Selection Display Properties dialog (Fig. 1.80).

-Fig. 1.98: Selection Label Properties dialog for controlling selection labelling parameters.
+Fig. 1.80: Advanced Selection Display Properties dialog for controlling selection labelling parameters.